 - Which local charity is looking for a handout this time?!?!?

 As far as the day to day factory operations went, the whole business existed inside an industrial bubble that had nothing to do with nature.

-You designed your product or the basis of:
+Because “the environment” wasn’t in play, you designed your product or the basis of:

 - Buy in the raw materials you needed

 - Make your product

 - Ship it out the door and forget about it